If you have changed your name, you may apply to have this change reflected in your U.S. passport.

 - school records, tax records, military records, medical records, driver’s license, federal/state/local government ID cards, property deeds, insurance records, employment records, utility bills etc; and

-- bring two witnesses who can attest that they have known you by both names.
-The two witnesses must bring valid government issued photo id with them.
-You may choose to bring a third public document in lieu of a witness.
+- affidavit executed by two witnesses who can attest that they have known you by both names.
+The affidavit can be executed at the KEP office.
+You may choose to send a third public document in lieu of an affidavit by a witness.

 You are required to submit your application in person and should follow the instructions on this page.